Density-Based Algorithms for Corruption-Robust Contextual Search and Convex Optimization: Introduction

-\paragraph{Technical Innovation} The algorithms are \emph{fundamentally different} than the approach followed by \cite{cohen2016feature, lobel2016multidimensional, Intrinsic18, liu21, krishnamurthy2021contextual}.
-The algorithms in those papers keep track of a ``\emph{knowledge set}'', which is the set of all possible values of $\theta$ that are consistent with the feedback obtained.
-This is particularly difficult to do with corruptions and for this reason \cite{krishnamurthy2021contextual} had to develop a sophisticated machinery based on convex geometry to certify that a certain region can be removed from the knowledge set.
-Instead, here we keep track of probability density functions over the set of possible values of $\theta$.
-The density measures to what extent a given value is consistent with the feedback obtained so far.
-This leads to a more \emph{forgiving} update, that never removes a value from consideration, just decreases its weight.
-Surprisingly, this forgiving update, if chosen properly, can yield the very fast, logarithmic regret guarantees when $C_0 \approx 0$.
+At the heart of our contributions lies a new family of algorithms that we introduce for contextual search.
+These algorithms are \emph{fundamentally different} from the approach followed by \emph{every single} prior paper on contextual search, i.e., \cite{cohen2016feature, lobel2016multidimensional, Intrinsic18, liu21, krishnamurthy2021contextual}.
+Specifically, the algorithms in those papers keep track of a ``\emph{knowledge set}'', which is the set of all possible values of $\theta$ that are consistent with the feedback obtained.
+This is particularly difficult to do with corruptions and for this reason \cite{krishnamurthy2021contextual} had to develop a sophisticated machinery based on convex geometry to certify that a certain region of possible $\theta$'s can be removed from the knowledge set.

+Instead, we develop a suite of techniques based on maintaining probability density functions over the set of possible values of $\theta$.
+Intuitively, the density measures to what extent a given value is consistent with the feedback obtained so far.
+This leads to a more \emph{forgiving} update, that never removes a value from consideration; instead, it just decreases its weight.
+Surprisingly, these forgiving updates, if chosen properly, can yield the very fast, logarithmic regret guarantees when $C \approx 0$.

+In Section~\ref{sec:croco}, we analyze the problem of corruption-robust convex optimization.
+Our work is the first to formalize and analyze this setting.
+To tackle this problem, we propose a new update rule for the densities that is inspired by the update rule used in Eldan's stochastic localization procedure \citep{eldan2013thin}.
+The advantage of this update is that the density obtained is \emph{log-concave} despite the fact that we only have first-order feedback.
+In our algorithm, at each round the learner chooses the \emph{centroid} of the density over the knowledge set as their query point.
+The fact that the density maintained at all times is log-concave allows us to compute its centroid in polynomial time \cite[Chapter~9]{lee_vempala}.
+Additionally, it leads to a finer control over the amount of the corruption introduced, which leads to the $C_1$-bound instead of $C$.\footnote{Roughly, $C_1$ corresponds to the total absolute corruption introduced.
+It is formally defined in Section~\ref{sec:model_contextual_search}.}